 Reach Code Exploration

-On May 20th, 2022, the Town kicked off its partnership with consultants at ID360 to officially begin reach code exploration.
+On May 20th, 2022, the Town kicked off its partnership with consultants from ID360 to officially begin reach code exploration.
 The Town has convened a Stakeholder Advisory Committee to explore the various reach code pathways.
 The Committee met for the first time on June 20th, 2022.
 The Town is currently in the process of conducting Advisory Committee meetings in tandem with public outreach meetings.
 Scroll down past the meeting resources to access the FAQs.

 Reach Code Process: Development to Implementation

-COMMUNITY WEBINAR
+COMMUNITY MEETINGS

 Meeting Materials: